mighty-gerbils/gerbil/doc/reference/std/net/httpd.md

   mux := request multiplexer
-  backlog := server socket listen backlog sockpts := server socket options. address ... := addresses to listen
+  backlog := server socket listen backlog sockpts := server socket options. address ... := addresses to listen; either an inet-address or [ssl: inet-address ssl-context]
 ```

 Start a new http server serving in the specified addresses and multiplexing